 Harvard Professor of Romance Languages and Literatures Nicolau Sevcenko died on Aug.
 13 at his home in São Paulo.
 He was 61.

 Hugh Calkins, an alumnus of Harvard College and Harvard Law School and a longtime member of the Harvard Corporation and Board of Overseers, passed away on Aug.
 4.

 Sign up for daily emails with the latest Harvard news.

-At a Meeting of the Faculty of Arts and Sciences on May 7, 2013, the Minute honoring the life and service of the late Heinrich Dieter Holland, Harry C. Dudley Professor of Economic Geology, Emeritus, was placed upon the records.
-Professor Holland was one of the founding fathers of the geochemistry of hydrothermal ore deposits.
+At a Meeting of the Faculty of Arts and Sciences on October 1, 2013, the Minute honoring the life and service of the late Bernard M. W. Knox, Professor of Greek, Emeritus, was placed upon the records.
+Professor Knox was the founding director of Harvard’s Center for Hellenic Studies in Washington, D.C.